warren-bank/node-denodeify/README.md

   * {Proxy}
 * Characteristics of Function:
   * last input parameter is a callback `function(error, result)`
-* Changes to signature of Function:
+* Changes to signature of Function (via the Proxy):
   * input:
     * the last parameter (callback function) is removed
   * output: Promise